isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-bite-through-clothes/index.md

 ##  **Are Clothes Effective Flea Deterrents?**

-Clothes are very effective in protecting you against flea bites but they are not deterrents. - [Repellents](https://pestpolicy.com/home-remedies-for-fleas/)are very good deterrents that you can use, either the essential oils or the sprays for that case. - If you dont have the repellents, long pants and shirts would do such a nice job in preventing flea bites.
+Clothes are very effective in protecting you against flea bites but they are not deterrents. - [Repellents](https://pestpolicy.com/home-remedies-for-fleas/)arevery good deterrents that you can use, either the essential oils or the sprays for that case. - If you dont have the repellents, long pants and shirts would do such a nice job in preventing flea bites.

 The biggest worry will be that you may find yourself transferring all the fleas to your home and you may need other methods of elimination.